Mattel: Mattel Digital Gaming

+In 2026, Mattel acquired full ownership of Mattel163.
+In August, the company announced the formation of Mattel Game Studios, a digital game development and publishing division within Mattel Digital Studios.
+Based in Los Angeles and Hangzhou, a team of approximately 300 employees develops, publishes, and operates games based on Mattel brands for mobile devices and creator platforms.

 Hot Wheels

-In September 2021, Mattel and Milestone released Hot Wheels Unleashed on PC, PS4, PS5, Xbox One, Xbox Series X|S, and Nintendo Switch.
-In the arcade-style racing game, based on the Hot Wheels toyline, players race customizable Hot Wheels cars in everyday settings like kitchens and bedrooms.
-Players had the opportunity to submit their car designs in the “Hot Wheels Unleashed Design Battle,” and the winning design was used to create a Hot Wheels toy available for purchase in December 2022.
-The contest ran between January, 2022 and February 2022, and more than 10,000 livery designs for the Hot Wheels Rodger Dodger die-cast model were submitted using the in-game Livery Editor.
-The winning Rodger Dodger was transformed into a real Hot Wheels toy made available for purchase globally in December 2022.
+In September 2021, Mattel and developer Milestone released Hot Wheels Unleashed on the PC, PS4, PS5, Xbox One, Xbox Series X|S, and Nintendo Switch platforms.
+In this arcade-style racing game, based on the Hot Wheels toy line, players race customizable Hot Wheels cars in everyday settings such as kitchens and bedrooms.
+Players had the opportunity to submit their car designs in the "Hot Wheels Unleashed Design Battle"; the winning design was used to create a Hot Wheels toy available for purchase in December 2022.
+The contest ran between January 2022 and February 2022.
+More than 10,000 livery designs (i.e., custom paint/decal designs) for the Hot Wheels Rodger Dodger die-cast model were submitted using the in-game Livery Editor.
+The winning design was transformed into a real toy made available for purchase globally in December 2022.

-In June 2022, Hot Wheels partnered with the Forza Horizon 5 video game to reveal a Hot Wheels expansion pack in-game.
+In June 2022, Hot Wheels partnered with the Forza Horizon 5 video game to introduce a Hot Wheels expansion pack in-game.

 He-Man and the Masters of the Universe

-In April 2022, Mattel launched a new game on Roblox inspired by the He-Man and the Masters of the Universe toy line and Netflix Series.
-Developed by Gamefan, He-Man and the Masters of the Universe: You have the Power is a player-versus-player (PvP) battle-style game available through Roblox on Xbox One, PC and mobile devices.
-In December 2022, Mattel made three Masters of the Universe characters available for purchase on Rec Room, a virtual reality multiplayer online game.
-For a limited time in November 2022, Masters of the Universe characters joined Fall Guys a free battle royale-style game on Nintendo Switch, PlayStation, Xbox, and PC.
+In April 2022, Mattel launched a new game on the Roblox platform inspired by the He-Man and the Masters of the Universe toy line and the 2021 Netflix series.
+Developed by the company Gamefam, He-Man and the Masters of the Universe: You have the Power is a player-versus-player (PvP) battle-style game available through Roblox on Xbox One, PC, and mobile platforms.
+In December 2022, Mattel made three Masters of the Universe characters available for purchase on Rec Room, a virtual-reality multiplayer online game.
+For a limited time in November 2022, Masters of the Universe characters joined Fall Guys, a free battle-royale-style game on Nintendo Switch, PlayStation, Xbox, and PC platforms.
 Mattel and video game developer Mediatonic later released Masters of the Universe figurines in the style of Fall Guys.